freeplane/docs/understanding-nodes.md

 ### Connectors

 Unlike edges, connectors must be added manually, one by one.
 To add a connector, select two nodes, `right-click` for a context menu and select `Connect (Ctrl+L)`.
-Another way is to `Ctrl+Shift+drag` one node onto another.
-On some systems it's also possible to `right-click+drag` one node onto another.
+Another way is to `Ctrl+Shift + drag` one node onto another.
+On some systems it's also possible to `right-click + drag` one node onto another.

 Connectors' properties can be edited.
 When you `right-click` a connector (it's best to select one of the connected nodes first), a **Connector** dialog appears.
 Here you can set formatting properties individually or select a Style (or both), set labels' text and remove the connector.